craigmiller160/spring-fp-result-kt/README.md

 fun request(): Either<Throwable, Body> = /* ... */
 ```

-For customized responses, an `Either` wrapping around a `ResponseEntity` will also be gracefully handled.
+For customized responses, a Result type wrapping around a `ResponseEntity` will also be gracefully handled.

 ```kotlin
 /**